 Modifications For Holiday Joy

 Paris was very excited about Christmas.
-We learned from her how to be on one accord in making the proper adjustments so that everyone in the family could share in the joy of the holiday.
+I’ve learned from her how to be on one accord in making the proper adjustments so that everyone in the family could share in the joy of the holiday.
 We enjoyed a lovely drive- thru Bethlehem presentation by a local church than heading to a crowded parade.
-We try to keep our home pretty calm for the holiday from many visitors.
-We usually limit entertaining visits to immediate family and close friends.
-We know the holidays can be filled with many house hopping in obligation for visits.
-We usually stop to visit the grandparents only.
+I try to keep our home pretty calm for the holiday from many visitors.
+I usually limit entertaining visits to immediate family and close friends.
+I know the holidays can be filled with many house hopping in obligation for visits.
 I also rearranged the lights in their room setting to go off at a certain time of night.
-We allowed the kids to help in selecting items to decorate our home which made it especially “kid friendly” for all.
+I allow the kids to help in selecting items to decorate our home which made it especially “kid friendly” for all.
 She joined in dancing to holiday classics with her siblings when the home decorating was finally completed.
 Our daughter teaches us regardless of the holiday season about the beauty of her world, and we in turn learn how to share in that world together as family.

 Here are some helpful tips to consider for the holidays for your child living with autism:

 - Allow them to be involved participating in set up and decorating.
 (Be very considerate of age, understanding and ability)

 - Read stories and watch videos together as a family explaining the meaning of Christmas, common traditions, and familiar holiday characters to help with understanding.

 - Try to avoid places and settings that are overcrowded, noisy, tight, and super busy.
 If it’s to much for you, than it probably will be to much for them.